canonical/kafka-k8s-operator/docs/how-to/h-upgrade.md

 We strongly recommend to also retrieve the full set of logs with `juju debug-log`, to extract insights on why the upgrade failed.

-## Kafka and Zookeeper combined upgrades
+## Kafka and ZooKeeper combined upgrades

-Although the following guide will focus on upgrading Kafka, the same process can also be applied to Zookeeper, should you need to upgrade this component as well.
-If Kafka and Zookeeper charms need both to be upgraded, we recommend you to start the upgrade from the Zookeeper cluster.
+Although the following guide will focus on upgrading Kafka, the same process can also be applied to ZooKeeper, should you need to upgrade this component as well.
+If Kafka and ZooKeeper charms need both to be upgraded, we recommend you to start the upgrade from the ZooKeeper cluster.
 As outlined above, the two upgrades should **NEVER** be done concurrently.